Skadoot/GP9/README.md

 ## Name
-CS22120/CC22120/CS22220 Group Project Gitlab Template
+This is group project 9

 ## Description
-This is the template for the group project 2022/2023.
-Copy this template when setting up your Gitlab group prject repository.
+Sensible comment